Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Optimal Trading Strategy

 The optimization therefore yields three candidate solutions $q^{(+)}_t, q^{(-)}_t, q^{(0)}_t$.
 We retain $q^{(+)}_t$ only when $S^{(+)}>0$, and $q^{(-)}_t$ only when $S^{(-)}<0$.
 The net-flat solution $q^{(0)}_t$ is always feasible.
 Among all admissible candidates, the optimal trading vector is the one that maximizes the objective value $F(q)$.

-\subsection{Estimating the energy-impact coefficients}
+\subsection{Estimating the Energy-impact Coefficients}

+In this section, we develop a local linearization approach to estimate the system-wide energy-impact coefficients $k_{\rm E}^{+}$ and $k_{\rm E}^{-}$ from the aggregate supply and demand curves observed in the Day-Ahead Market, and calibrate these coefficients on NYISO data.

-We describe system-wide price formation in the NYISO Day-Ahead Market using aggregate supply and demand curves.
-Let $Q^{\rm S}(p)$ and $Q^{\rm D}(p)$ denote, respectively, the total quantity supplied and demanded at price $p$.
-For each hour $t$, the day-ahead clearing price $p^\star(t)$ satisfies
+In electricity markets, the Day-Ahead clearing price is determined by the intersection of the aggregate supply and demand curves.
+More precisely, denoting by $Q^{\rm S}(p)$ and $Q^{\rm D}(p)$ the total quantity supplied and demanded at price $p$, the clearing price $p^\star(t)$ at hour $t$ satisfies

 Equivalently, defining the cleared quantity